CIDRAM/CIDRAM/_docs/readme.ru.md

 Tag: Section 1
 ```

-To break section tagging and to ensure that tags aren't incorrectly identified to signature sections from earlier in the signature files, simply ensure that there are at least two consecutive linebreaks between your tag and your earlier signature sections.
+To break section tagging and to ensure that tags aren't incorrectly identified to signature sections from earlier в файлов сигнатур, simply ensure that there are at least two consecutive linebreaks between your tag and your earlier signature sections.
 Any untagged signatures will default to either "IPv4" or "IPv6" (depending on which types of signatures are being triggered).

 ```
 1.2.3.4/32 Deny Bogon